tolauwae/phd-thesis/src/introduction/introduction.typ

 #C3

 The debugging of interrupt-driven programs is challenging, since traditional debuggers no longer have full control over the flow of execution.
+Specific interleaving executions of interrupts can cause concurrency bugs, which are difficult to reproduce and debug @li23:empirical-study.
-Arbitrary interrupts can trigger at any time, leading to non-deterministic behavior and making it difficult to reproduce bugs.
+More generally, arbitrary interrupts can trigger at any time, leading to non-deterministic behavior, and making it difficult to reproduce bugs.
 #C4

 Non-deterministic bugs are very common on embedded systems, but are notoriously difficult to debug, as they often depend on specific timing or order of events, or on very specific input, or environmental conditions.

-=== Novel techniques for debugging constrained devices
+=== Contributions //Novel techniques for debugging constrained devices

 Our first contribution is a novel WebAssembly-based virtual machine for embedded devices, called _WARDuino_, which is designed to address the first challenge (*C1*).
 We present the virtual machine in @chapter:remote, and show how it reduces the need to reflash software, and enables traditional remote debugging without the need to use a hardware debugger.